contrarybaton60/Williams-Console-Revisited/README.md

 - Optifine capes
 - Shader support

-**Want to keep up with Development?
-Join the [ViolaFlower Discord](https://discord.gg/kprFeAn7Gq) for sneak peeks and updates on development!**

-## Special Thanks
-- devin, for making the [Adrenaline](https://modrinth.com/modpack/adrenaline) modpack
-- bowen, for making the [Re-Console](https://modrinth.com/modpack/legacy-minecraft) modpack, which led to the original version of William's Console, and what this modpack forked from

 ## Not your cup of tea?
 Thats fine!
 Consider checking out;
 - [Better Adventures++ LCE](https://modrinth.com/modpack/better-adventures++-lce) by FluffyPuppyKasey